 The transferred context at the target AP MLD.

-TBD on whether/how the renegotiation of context is performed in these request/response frames.

 When a non-AP MLD receives an ST preparation response from the current AP MLD indicating that the SMD BSS transition preparation was successfully completed with at least one setup link established at the target AP MLD:

 The Basic Multi-link element in the ST preparation response shall be processed by the non-AP MLD according to the procedures defined in 35.3.6.4 (Link reconfiguration to the setup links).